 Jason should be a one-man apocalypse, killing anyone within reach.
 Why else transplant him to the country’s most populous city?

-To that end, Friday the 13th Part VIII: Jason Takes Manhattan is more disappointing than awful.
-Aside from a change of scenery, it offers little we haven’t seen done better before.
+To that end, Jason Takes Manhattan proves more disappointing than awful.
+Aside from a change of scenery, it offers little we haven’t already seen done better.